Computes the gravity effect of one (or two) grids by the method of Okabe

 t|T|f|F to compute the total field.

-- Specify the region of interest.
-Note: this overrides the source grid region (Default: use same region as input) (See full description) (See cookbook information).
+Specify the region of interest.
+Note: This overrides the source grid region (Default: use same region as input) (See full description) (See cookbook information).

 Choose the number of processors used in multi-threading (Only available with multi-threading builds).